SAISD Mobile App

 Library Media Services-using video or images without proper citation or permission; not including resources in school projects (science fair, living history, etc.); failure of teachers to give proper credit during presentations, failure of staff to remember that all work created for their assignment and on district computers is district property.

-Copying another student's vocabulary words, math assignment/test and/or CBA and taking credit.
+Copying another student's independent class work such as reading comprehension answers, math assignment/test and/or CBA and taking credit.

 Science- Copying a scientific research student and not providing a reference